-While acknowledging the limitations of content knowledge per se, research findings relating to measuring South African teachers' mathematical content knowledge suggest that a focus on content knowledge remains critical.
-The National School Effectiveness Study (NSES) included a short teacher test based on grade 6 related curriculum items given to participating grade 4 and 5 teachers from all but one of the South African provinces (Taylor, Van der Berg, & Mabogoane, 2013).
-The items focused on estimation/rounding, fraction addition, pattern continuation, time, and perimeter of a composite shape.
-Analysis of grade 4 and 5 teachers' performance on these tasks indicated significant gaps on grade 6 related items, with the highest performance seen on the estimation/rounding task with 64% of grade 4 and 68% of grade 5 teachers getting this item correct.
+Thus, while acknowledging the limitations of content knowledge per se, research findings relating to measuring South African teachers' mathematical content knowledge suggest that a focus on content knowledge remains critical.
+The National School Effectiveness Study (NSES) (Taylor et al., 2013) included a short teacher test based on grade 6 related curriculum items given to participating grades 4 and 5 teachers from all but one of the South African provinces.
+The items focused on estimation/ rounding, fraction addition, pattern continuation, time, and perimeter of a composite shape.
+Analysis of grades 4 and 5 teachers' performance on these tasks indicated significant gaps on grade 6 related items, with the highest performance seen on the estimation/rounding task with 64% of grades 4 and 68% of grade 5 teachers getting this item correct.
 About half the teachers from both grades were able to answer the fraction addition, time, and pattern continuation items correctly, with this facility dropping to below a third of teachers in both grades getting the perimeter item correct.
-Taylor (2011) pointed out through their linked analysis of learner and teacher performance, that only those teachers getting all five items correct showed positive impact on learner performance.
+Taylor (2011a,b) pointed out through their linked analysis of learner and teacher performance, that only those teachers getting all five items correct showed positive impact on learner performance, supporting research evidence relating to the importance of a base in fundamental content knowledge.

-This study provides evidence of gaps at the level of simply being able to 'do the mathematics' at the grade level of teaching for many teachers across the topics that were tested, negating possibilities for problems to be shifted to the level of 'conveying mathematics'.
+Taylor's (2011a) study provides evidence of gaps at the level of simply being able to 'do the mathematics' at the grade level of teaching for many teachers across the topics that were tested, negating possibilities for problems to be shifted to the level of 'conveying mathematics'.
 Given that the NSES mathematics teacher test consisted of only five items, one cannot point out relative areas of strength or weakness in relation to mathematics.
-However, given that the NSES and other tests overviewed here point to gaps related, or very close to, content that these teachers were expected to teach, further insight into mathematical content strands that may be classified as particularly problematic, or worth focusing on as priorities within teacher development, would seem to be useful.
+However, given that the NSES and other tests overviewed here point to gaps very close to content that these teachers were expected to teach, further insight into mathematical content strands that may be classified as particularly problematic, or worth focusing on as priorities within teacher development, would seem to be useful.
 This provided one of the motivations for our re-analysis of the SACMEQ teacher test data.